TamasNeumer/Ph03nix-InterviewPrep/Codings/Codings.md

 #### Usual Interview Questions
 - 14 FizBuz (Write an algorithm that prints all numbers between 1 and n, replacing multiples of 3 with the String Fizz , multiples of 5 with Buzz, and multiples of 15 with FizzBuzz .)
+- 15 Write a method that returns the first n elements of the fibonacci sequence.
+- 16 Write a method that returns the n-th value of the Fibonacci sequence.
+(Note, calculating the whole sequence is not necesseraly the best idea.)